Frost Wedging Lab

 1. Save this activity for a day when you have fresh, fairly wet snow.
 For those of you who don't have snow, crushed ice will work also.

-2. Collect the snow in a large cooler and then use a smaller container to mix the slush yourself.
-The mixture should inlcude snow, salt, and water as needed.
+2. Collect the snow in a large cooler (photo) and then use a smaller container to mix the slush yourself (photo).
+The mixture should include snow, salt, and water as needed.
 The amount of water that you will need to add depends on the moisture content of the snow.
 You want the consistency of the slush to be similar to that of the slush-like drinks that can be purchased at convenience stores.
 Use a scooper to distribute the mixture to the students.
 I used to have the students mix the slush, but it was too messy and took too much time.
 Use plastic beakers (450 mL is best) or clear plastic cups.
-Once everyone gets started, move around the room and add more slush to their beakers as needed.

-5. Provide a tub of warm water for students to place the tubes in when they are finished.
+4. Provide a tub of water for students to place the tubes in when they are finished.

 Answers to questions . . .

 Pre-Lab: Do these together.
-They will help students understand the lab.
+The pre-lab questions will help students understand the lab.

 1. Ice floats because it is less dense than liquid water.
 It is less dense because water molecules arranged in crystals take up more space than water molecules that are in the liquid phase.